patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ```
 **End-to-end Data project** in the e-commerce and retail domain covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and also how to implement them in the real world utilizing Business and Marketing knowledge.

-*The project is in development . . .*

 ## **Context**

 It's crucial in nowadays to emphasize data existing and make the most use of it. **The project was created to practice and demonstrate the full process of data exploitation** covering setting up environments, ETL process, Web Scraping, Data Visualization, Machine Learning Model Development, Model Deployment and Monitoring using E-commerce data, and also extend to develop strategy and marketing campagin based on the data.